mrspeaker/teletest/README.md

 const primes = [2, 3, 5, 7, 11, 13, 17, 19, 23, 29, 31, 37, 41, 47, 53, 59, 61, 67, 71, 73, 79, 83, 89, 97];
 ```

-I stole a prime, and it opened up my eyes I stole a prime...
+♪♫ I stole a prime, and it opened up my eyes I stole a prime
+Math is demanding without my understanding ♪♫♬...wuh, oh ohhh

 ```python
 primelist = lambda n : [x for x in range(2, n) if not 0 in map(lambda z : x % z, range(2,x))]